joshcanhelp/josh-to-11/content/post/1-josh-can-help-is-alive.md

 ---
-title: "Josh Can Help is alive!"
+title: "Josh Can Help Is Alive!"
 layout: post
 excerpt: "I, Josh Cunningham, am starting a business, more or less by myself.
 You can tell that I’m serious about this because I already have a website.
 Take notes: website = serious stuff.
 That one’s free."
 date: 2008-03-17 07:09:03